 The problem is that these days we don’t wrestle with these slow moments.
 We try eliminating them.
 “We try to extinguish every moment of boredom in our lives with mobile devices,” says Sandi Mann, a psychologist at the University of Central Lancashire.
 This might relieve us temporarily, but it shuts down the deeper thinking that can come from staring down the doldrums.
 Noodling on your phone is “like eating junk food,” she says.

 So, instead of fleeing boredom, lean into it.
 Don’t jump to your phone to distract yourself.
 Summon your inner child-inventor and create something out of the tedium of life.
-Boredom, it turns out, may be super-interesting!
+Boredom, as it turns out, may actually be super-interesting!